josjaf/aws-cfn-stack-sets/README.md

 * The advantage of deploying to Organization Units (OUs) is that the Stack Sets can be automatically added and removed when accounts move through OUs
 * In Order to target Ous, you must trust the Stack Set Service in the Organization Master Account.
     * `aws organizations enable-all-features`
-    * `aws organizations enable-aws-service-access member.org.stacksets.cloudformation.amazonaws.com`
+    * `aws organizations enable-aws-service-access --service-principal member.org.stacksets.cloudformation.amazonaws.com`

 ## Examples Provided
 * See `stack_set_helpers/stack_set_data.py`